History of the Milwaukee Bucks: 1979–1989: The Sidney Moncrief era

 In the offseason of 1984, the Bucks acquired Terry Cummings, Craig Hodges and Ricky Pierce form the Los Angeles Clippers in exchange for Junior Bridgeman, Harvey Catchings and Marques Johnson, and the Bucks finished the 1984-85 season with a record of 59-23 and won division title for the sixth straight time in the last six seasons.
 In 1985 NBA Playoffs the Bucks beat the Bulls in four games of the first round and they lost against the Philadelphia 76ers in four games.

 In the offseason of 1986, the Bucks acquired Jack Sikma from the Seattle SuperSonics in exchange for Alton Lister.

 In 1987 Del Harris was named as their new head coach.
 The Bucks started the 1987-88 Season without Moncrief in 17th games until he returns on December 11, 1987 when the Bucks played against the Portland Trail Blazers.
 In the trade period, the Bucks acquired Larry Krystkowiak from the San Antonio Spurs and Jay Humphries from the Phoenix Suns in exchange for Craig Hodges.

 Before the 1988-89 season, the Bucks moved into their new arena, the Bradley Center, then acquired Fred Roberts from the expansion team, the Miami Heat and drafted Iowa State guard Jeff Grayer with the 13th pick.
 The Bucks season begin with a struggled with a 3–4 start to the regular season, but later on posted a six-game winning streak in January, and held a 30–15 record at the All-Star break.
 The team finished in fourth place in the Division with a 49–33 record, and earned the fifth seed in the Conference.
 In the Eastern Conference First Round of the 1989 NBA playoffs, the Bucks lost Game 1 to the 4th-seeded Atlanta Hawks on the road, 100–92, but managed to beat them in five games.
-How ever the Bucks lost to eventual champions Detroit Pistons in four straight games.
+However the Bucks lost to eventual champions Detroit Pistons in four straight games.